 Michael Prados, MD

 Michael Prados began his career in Neuro-Oncology as a Fellow at the University of California San Francisco in 1985.
 Following a two year training program, he was recruited to the Faculty in 1988 and has remained at UCSF since that time, and holds the Charles B Wilson Chair in Neurosurgery.
-His c
+His care

 UCSF Benioff Children's Hospital